BR5-49 (album)

-BR5-49 is the self-titled debut studio album of the American country rock band BR5-49.
+BR5-49 is the debut studio album of the American country rock band BR5-49.
 The album was released in 1996 (see 1996 in country music) on the Arista Nashville label.
 Three singles were released from the album, all of which charted on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
 "Cherokee Boogie", the first of these three, was the highest charting, reaching #44.
 Following it were "Even If It's Wrong" at #68 and "Little Ramona (Gone Hillbilly Nuts)" at #61.